 Elm Fork Trinity Kayak Trips, Overview and Section Maps

-The maps above show a section by section overview of the Elm Fork of the Trinity River, from a paddling perspective, starting from just below the Ray Roberts dam to the Trinity River takeout on Loop 12 south of Dallas.
+The map above shows a section by section overview of the Elm Fork of the Trinity River, from a paddling perspective, starting from just below the Ray Roberts dam to the Trinity River takeout on Loop 12 south of Dallas.
 Some trips include parts of White Rock Creek, Denton Creek, Timber Creek, Pecan Creek, Clear Creek and, in Dallas, the (main) Trinity.
 Posted below are individual section maps and a few comments.
 All the trips here are out-and-backs, but point to point trips are possible too using a couple cars.
+But in the future, with self driving cars, maybe you can put in at say Hebron Parkway and tell your car to drive itself down to McInnish Park and you simply paddle down the river to McInnish and it will be waiting there.
+Maybe.
 Some of the route sections are packaged as part of the Trinity River National Water Trail (link), which also includes the West Fork towards Fort Worth.
 Never go over or near any of the dams, they are dangerous.
-And paddling out into the big lakes like Lewisville or others should be avoided if possible as this requires experience and care.
+And paddling out into the big lakes like Lewisville or others and requires experience, gear, and care.
 More kayak safety info is at the site, ‘Center for Cold Water Safety‘ (link).

 Below, individual trips